microsoft/webvalidate/README.md

 ## Validation Files

-> Validations are often nested to test the JSON object
+> Validations are often nested to test JSON objects / trees
 >
-> We use a simple test file generator to build complex validations
+> We use a test file generator to build complex validations

 Validation files are located in the /app/TestFiles directory and are json files that control the validation tests.